maubermann/nf-differential-expression/README.md

 * Docker Desktop 4.34.3
 * Nextflow 24.10.0

+## Loaded containers
+Below is a list of all containers used by this workflow, along with the specific packages and their versions that are utilized by the workflow within each container.
+If not already loaded, these containers will be automatically pulled from [docker hub](https://hub.docker.com)

+### biocontainers/fastp:v0.19.6dfsg-1-deb_cv1
+* fastp 0.19.6
+### combinelab/salmon:1.10.3
+* salmon 1.10.3
+### resolwebio/rnaseq:5.11.0
+* R 3.6.3
+* tximport 1.14.2
+* DESeq2 1.26.0
+* rtracklayer 1.46.0

 ## Input files:
 Examples for all files and directories that are required to run this workflow are provided in this repository.
 Below I specify what files need to be provided and how the examples that I provided in this repository were obtained.